 What are courses like?

-Our courses run during the normal fall-spring-summer academic calendar.
-Students prepare for class by reading assigned books/articles and completing practical assignments.
+Students prepare for each Intensive Week by reading required books/articles and completing practical assignments.
 Whereas undergraduate and graduate school is often mostly lecture, our EdD courses are primarily seminars.
-There is some lecture while the professor introduces a topic or a student makes a presentation, but then we launch into discussion and problem-solving exercises where real-world educational issues are wrestled with.
-Students are expected to engage in this conversation because everyone brings their experience to class.
+There is some lecture while the professor introduces a topic or a student makes a presentation, but then we launch into discussion and problem-solving exercises where real-world educational issues are addressed.
 We learn best when we learn with and from each other.

 What degree and requirements do I need in order to start my EdD?